Research Ethics Policy

 - The waiver or alteration does not involve therapeutic intervention;

-- The subjects are provided with additional information, where possible and appropriate, will be provided with additional pertinent information after the study.
+- The participants are provided with additional information, where possible and appropriate, will be provided with additional pertinent information after the study.

 Research in Emergency Health Situations